-Figure 7 Granulometric analysis graph referring to the magnetic fractions of the studied pegmatites.

-4.6 Hinckley crystallinity index
+4.5 Hinckley crystallinity index

-The Hinckley crystallinity index was created to measure the crystallinity degree of , aiming to estimate the ordering degree.
+The Hinckley crystallinity index was created to measure the crystallinity degree of kaolinite, aiming to estimate the ordering degree.
 Kaolinites from Pegmatites 1 to 4 present indices of 0.70, 0.26, 1.09 and 0.56, respectively (Table 1).

 Table 1.
 Hinckley crystallinity indices of the kaolinite from the studied pegmatites.